 In a perfect words, all the employees of a company would come to work on time, deliver their hardest possible work for the company and don’t do anything wrong but again, this is only possible in a perfect world.
 The world where we live is not ideal which means it’s very common for workers and employees to somehow violate company policies or misbehave in a manner that puts the entire company on jeopardy.
-Experienced employers know how to handle such employees and they usually have personal meeting with them, understand the cause of misbehave and try to put the employee on correct path or at least give him instructions to go back to previous state of work.
+Experienced employers know how to handle such employees and they usually have a personal meetings with them, understand the cause of misbehaving and try to put the employee on the correct path or at least give him instructions to go back to previous state of work.
 In case this type of meeting doesn’t result as expected, there is usually nothing you can do as an employer other than issue an official warning letter to the employee.
 This warning letter is commonly known as disciplinary action form.

 General types of Disciplinary Action Form:

 Here are discuss general types of Disciplinary Action Forms that can quite easy to make your own action form.